 What Is An Annuity?

 An annuity is a form of insurance or investment between an investor and an insurance company entitling the investor to a series of annual sums.
-The investor pays a premium or lump sum that will, at a predetermined future date, be paid out with the additional value of the initial investment.
+The investor pays a premium or lump sum that will, at a predetermined future date, be paid out with the added value of the initial investment.
 The growth of funds held in an annuity is tax-deferred, meaning no taxes are levied until a withdrawal is made.
 All annuities have the ability to bypass probate, so long as a beneficiary is named.

 There are two main types of annuities - immediate or deferred.
 Deferred annuities are broken up into two categories - fixed and fixed-indexed.
 Each works a bit differently and offers unique advantages.